E-bike In The Backcountry? Don’t Like Pain And Injury? Ride Rungu Dualie®

-If you’re really looking to ride an e-bike in the backcountry on undeveloped roads in all-terrain conditions, avoid two-wheel fat-tire e-bikes.
+If you’re really looking to ride an e-bike in the backcountry on undeveloped roads in all-terrain conditions, avoid single-front-wheel fat-tire E-Bikes.

 Campers and Gear comparison review

-• … as long as you go straight in soft sand, mud or snow and don’t have to turn right or left
+• … as long as you have enough torque to make it through soft sand, mud, or snow

-• … but only when the snow isn’t deeper than a few inches
+• … when the snow is deeper than an inch

 Read our explanation for “why two wheels in front.”
-You’ll understand why Rungu works where any two-wheel e-bike will fail you on “virtually any terrain including sand, mud or even snow.”
+You’ll understand why Rungu works where any two-wheel e-bike will fail you on “challenging terrains.”

 Diagram showing why two wheel fat-tire e-bikes have a tendency to wash out in comparison to Rungu's dual front wheel design.